GCS worked with Montana DNRC to create a NextGen Cruising application based on ArcGIS Enterprise concepts and architecture.

 - automated plot generation

 - compile initialization

 - export to excel

 - System generates feature and geoprocessing services for integration with ArcGIS desktop products

-- Field collection via ArcGIS Collector
+- Field collection via ArcGIS Field Maps mobile app

 - Customized mobile application possible for additional build out

 - Compiling/Volumizing/Merchandizing modules for Old Growth, Volume and Regen cruise types based on Montana DNRC methodologies

 - All computational models, math algorithms, etc are “plug-in-play” adaptable.
 Custom versions can be added to existing framework